AysajanE/bitcoin-from-scratch-in-python/README.md

 # Bitcoin from Scratch in Python

 Reference: http://karpathy.github.io/2021/06/21/blockchain/
+Andrej Karpathy GitHub Repository: https://github.com/karpathy/cryptos

-In this notebook, I will explore Bitcoin protocol from scratch.
-Bitcoin was proposed in the white paper "Bitcoin: A Peer-to-Peer Electronic Cash System"
+In this notebook, I will explore Bitcoin protocol from scratch by re-doing Andrej Karpathy's Bitcoin implementation from 2021 June.
-(can be found here: https://bitcoin.org/bitcoin.pdf) in August 2008 by Satoshi Nakamoto, whom to date we still don't know much about.
+Bitcoin was proposed in the white paper "Bitcoin: A Peer-to-Peer Electronic Cash System" (can be found here: https://bitcoin.org/bitcoin.pdf) in October 2008 by Satoshi Nakamoto, whom to date we still don't know much about.

 It has been quite some time that I want to know more about Bitcoin, from both a technoplogy perspective and monetary policy perspective.
 And of course, I want to invest in BTC, so I need to know what I am putting my money into.
 Luckily sometime last year I discovered this excellent blog post by Andrej Karpathy about implementing Bitcoin from scratch in Python without using any custom dependencies for Bitcoin.